 That way, instead of clogging up your to-do queue, they’ll be weighing on the minds of the people who are actually holding them up.

 Making sure tasks are allocated to the responsible party, and giving them a hard deadline to be completed, ensures that it’s absolutely clear who should be doing what and when.

-This benefits the whole organisation by making it clear precisely where issues are sitting and indicating where holdups and bottlenecks are falling into the workflow.
+This benefits the whole organization by making it clear precisely where issues are sitting and indicating where holdups and bottlenecks are falling into the workflow.
 There’s potentially also value in mentioning future assignees in comments so they can see what issues are coming up for them and how the workflow is progressing.

-More about Jira workflows can be found in this blogpost
+More about Jira workflows can be found in this blog post.